Elvis Mendes

-Edmilson Jesus Moreira Mendes (born 8 May 1997), better known as Elvis Mendes, is a Cape Verdean professional footballer who plays as a left-back for Portuguese Campeonato de Portugal club Louletano.
+Edmilson Jesus Moreira Mendes (born 8 May 1997), better known as Elvis Mendes, is a Cape Verdean professional footballer who plays as a left-back for Portuguese Liga 3 club Louletano.

 International career

 Mendes was called up to represent the Cape Verde national team in May 2018 for two international friendlies.
 He made his debut in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.